truar/developer-blog/content/articles/container-dependency-and-ioc.md

 > If the JVM does not stop gracefully, the `close()` is not called and the `@PreDestroy` not invoked.

 ## Can you describe:
 ### Dependency injection using Java configuration?
-In Java configuration (i.e class annotated with `@Configuration`), Spring relies on `@Configuration` class to find the bean you want to create and make sure the `@Bean` methods are invoked.
+In Java configuration (i.e class annotated with `@Configuration`), Spring relies on `@Configuration` class to find the beans you want to create and make sure the `@Bean` methods are invoked.
 You can have dependencies injection in 3 ways :
 * By adding a parameter in the `@Bean` method.
 In the example, the bean `memberRepository` will be injected by Spring in `memberService` method.
 ```java
 @Configuration